Spectral stability of small amplitude solitary waves of the Dirac equation with the Soler-type nonlinearity

-We note that quintic nonlinear Schr\"odinger equation in (1+1)D and the cubic one in (2+1)D are ``charge critical'' (all solitary waves have the same charge), and as a consequence the linearization at any solitary wave has a $4\times 4$ Jordan block at $\lambda=0$, resulting in dynamic instability of all solitary waves; moreover, there is a blow-up phenomenon in the charge-critical as well as in the charge-supercritical cases; see in particular \cite{1971ZhPmR..14..564Z,ZhETF.68.465,MR0460850,MR691044,MR1048692}.
-On the contrary, for the nonlinear Dirac with the critical-power nonlinearity, the charge of solitary waves is no longer constant: by \cite{MR3670258}, one has $\p\sb\omega Q(\phi\sb\omega)<0$ for $\omega\lesssim m$, where $Q(\phi\sb\omega)$ is the corresponding charge (\eqref{def-Q} below).
+We note that quintic nonlinear Schr\"odinger equation in (1+1)D and the cubic one in (2+1)D are ``charge critical'' (all solitary waves have the same charge), and as a consequence the linearization at any solitary wave has a $4\times 4$ Jordan block at $\lambda=0$, resulting in dynamic instability of all solitary waves; moreover, there is a blow-up phenomenon in the charge-critical as well as in the charge-supercritical cases; see in particular \cite{1971ZhPmR..14..564Z,ZhETF.68.465,MR0460850,weinstein1983,MR1048692}.
+On the contrary, for the nonlinear Dirac with the critical-power nonlinearity, the charge of solitary waves is no longer constant: by \cite{MR3670258}, one has $\p\sb\omega Q(\phi\sb\omega)<0$ for $\omega\lessapprox m$, where $Q(\phi\sb\omega)$ is the corresponding charge (\eqref{linear-b-def-Q} below).
 As a consequence, the linearization at solitary waves in the nonrelativistic limit has no $4\times 4$ Jordan block, which resolves into $2\times 2$ Jordan block (corresponding to the unitary invariance) and two purely imaginary eigenvalues.